Scott St. George

 Paleoclimatology | Dendrochronology | Hazards

-I am an Associate Professor of Geography, Environment and Society at the University of Minnesota, and a Resident Fellow in the University of Minnesota’s Institute on the Environment.
+I am an Associate Professor of Geography, Environment and Society, and Institute on the Environment Fellow at the University of Minnesota.
 I'm also an Adjunct Assistant Professor in the School of Environmental Sciences at Queen’s University (Canada), and a Humboldt Research Fellow at the Alexander von Humboldt Foundation (Germany).

 As an earth scientist trained in paleoclimatology, I use evidence preserved in geological or biological archives to understand how and why our environment has changed during the last several hundred or thousands of years.
 By extending our perspective beyond the most recent century, my research provides a long-term benchmark to test ideas about the underlying causes of environmental change and the likely future trajectories of critical environmental systems, particularly those aspects related to forests, climate change, and surface hydrology.